 Overall I've learned a ton from the Abstract Capital prototype.
 I now own a copy of my financial data, have an up-to-date dashboard I can review, and can write a bit of SQL to dig in to any changes or anomalies.
 It's empowering.
 There are additional destinations beyond BigQuery that could be helpful — Airtable, Google Sheets, Twilio (text alerts for large transactions), and TurboTax come to mind.

 I'd love to see more companies take a data- and privacy-centric approach to helping consumers navigate their finances.
 I believe there's room in the FinTech ecosystem for this type of personal finance middleware to power new use cases.
 There are more products than ever that are providing consumer financial services, so understanding financial picture is becoming ever more difficult to assemble.
 And need to be able to provide third-party services access data is also growing — imagine being able to provide temporary access to your financial data to apply for a mortgage or try out the latest budgeting app.

 Finally, there seems to be an emerging opportunity in helping consumers own their data and run apps in more privacy-preserving ways.
 Spinning up a BigQuery instance and writing ETL jobs isn't the way most people want to spend their nights and weekends.
 As deployment models in the enterprise shift from Cloud SaaS to in-VPC ("Cloud Prem Architecture"), there seems to be a need on the horizon for a Consumer Cloud that simplifies cloud offerings and allows consumers to deploy personal apps without ceding their privacy and data.

-Feel free to share any comments or feedback on Twitter.
 Thanks to Calvin, Nate, Jason, Osama, Tejas, Alexia, Tim, Niels and JJ for the feedback on this project and blog post.